REDSIM/GPUParticleVolumes/README.md

 - **Highly optimized particle mesh format** - particles use **minimal vertex attributes** (positions only)
 - **Included particle dust shader** - ready to use out of the box
 - **Can be used with VRChat Worlds and Avatars** - avatar usage is not recommended, but possible without the Udon script
+- **Supports VRC Light Volumes** - GPU particles can be lit by Light Volumes which mekes them look even more realistic

 ## Installation